« Neuroscience, Cognition and Extinction 3 | Main | Approaching Anniversaries and Rare Front-Page Coverage (Historical) »

 Cognition, Culture, and the Origins of Morality (Logical, Scientific)

-Yet, any call for such a review seems very unlikely.
+Yet, a call for such a review seems very unlikely.
 The possibility it could happen at all is probably more contingent on how rapidly the planet’s established weather, economic, health, and behavioral threats continue to evolve.
 Prolonged denial and resistance can be expected from a variety of sources with opposing interests.

 The cognitive anomaly referred to is most likely an internal conflict produced by the separate evolution of two brain centers with critical roles in cognition, the amygdala and the neocortex.
 The conflict is manifested as the strong preference by both individual humans and human organizations for maximizing profits and prestige while minimizing failure and evading responsibility to the extent possible.
 Such practices, whether by organizations or governments, are praised as healthy competition by some and damned as malfeasance by others; dishonest competition has long been the human default and is now more widespread than ever.
 It’s particularly dangerous in our modern world because both the consequences of a hostile nuclear exchange and the likelihood one will occur are increasing and we are also being reminded that the economy of an overcrowded planet is more fragile, unequal, and interdependent than ever.